Epidemiological profile of individuals with HIV/Aids in a municipality in Maranhão State, Brazil, from 2017 to 2020

 Abstract

-Objective: To provide the containment of the HIV transmission chain, early diagnosis and epidemiological profile of patients to know the main forms of HIV transmission.
-In this sense, the study aims to analyze the epidemiological profile and the variables of transmissibility of users with HIV/ AIDS in the city of Imperatriz-MA.
-Methodology: This is an observational cross-sectional study, data collection was performed from the analysis of user records registered in the CTA from 2017 to 2020.
+Background and Objective: To understand the main forms of transmission of HIV in order to foster the con- tainment of the transmission chain, early diagnosis and the epidemiological profile of patients.
+In this sense, it will enable the analysis of the epidemiological profile and the transmissibility variables of patients with HIV/Aids from the municipality of Imperatriz-MA.
+Method: This is an observational cross-sectional study.
+Data collection was performed from the analysis of patients’ records registered in the Center for Testing and Counseling (CTA) from 2017 to 2020.
 For data collection, a questionnaire with transmission variables and epidemiological characteristics of patients was used.
-Results: 2896 medical records were recorded and January 2017 to December 2020.
-Of these, 71.6% were male, 55.5% of the participants were between 21 and 40 years and 66.4% of Imperatriz - MA.
+Results: From January 2017 to December 2020, 211 medical records were filed.
+Of these, 71.6% were male, 55.5% of the participants were between 21 and 40 years, and 66.4% from Imperatriz-MA.
 The most prevalent type of exposure was sexual intercourse without a condom.
 Among the participants, 83.9% (n=177) were positive only for HIV.
-About 140 people with HIV had undetectable viral load (< 50 copies/ml) after 6 months using antiretroviral therapy, making it low transmissibility.
-Conclusions: We identified a decrease in HIV cases, especially between the period 2019 to 2020, due to the probable underreporting of cases in this interval and a decrease in the demand for diagnostic tests.
-In addition, despite the increase in the number of cases in women, the public most affected remains, being young men and sexual intercourse without a condom as the main form of exposure.
+About 140 people with HIV had an undetectable viral load (VL) (< 50 copies/ml) after 6 months of using antiretroviral therapy, making it low transmissibility.
+Conclusion: The study was able to characterize the epidemiological profile of patients from the Specialized Assistance Service (SAE) in Imperatriz between 2017 and 2020.
+Despite the increase in the number of cases among women, the most affected public remains young men, from 21 to 40 years of age, with 8 to 11 years of education, single and brown.
+Sexual intercourse without a condom is the main type of exposure.

 Downloads